Davidah121/SimpleSerialization/README.md

 Q: Why not use std::any for SerializedVariable instead of a custom structure?

 A: Simple.
-To target eariler version of C++. std::any does provide nice guarantees when casting but it isn't avaiable on versions of C++ earlier than C++17.
+To target eariler versions of C++. std::any does provide nice guarantees when casting but it isn't avaiable on versions of C++ earlier than C++17.

 For that same reason, __VA_OPT__ is not the default method for the preprocessor methods FOR_EACH.
 You'd need C++20 to guarantee that it exists.